SteelCompendium/data-md-dse/Bestiary/Monsters/Rivals/1st Echelon/Statblocks/Rival Elementalist.md

       - Green
       - Magic
       - Ranged
-    type: Main action
+    usage: Main action
     distance: 3 cube within 10
     target: Each enemy in the area
     effects:
       - roll: Power Roll + 2
-        t1: 3 damage
+        tier1: 3 damage
-        t2: 5 damage; restrained (EoT)
+        tier2: 5 damage; restrained (EoT)
-        t3: 8 damage; restrained (save ends)
+        tier3: 8 damage; restrained (save ends)
+      - name: Effect
-      - effect: The area is difficult terrain for enemies until the end of the encounter.
+        effect: The area is difficult terrain for enemies until the end of the encounter.
 Any enemy in the area has acid weakness 2.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Jaws of the Void
+    name: Jaws of the Void
     icon: ❗️
     keywords:
       - Magic
       - Void
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self
     trigger: The elementalist takes damage.
     effects:
+      - name: Effect
-      - effect: The elementalist can teleport up to 2 squares.
+        effect: The elementalist can teleport up to 2 squares.
 Each creature adjacent to the space they leave takes 2 corruption damage.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Rivalry
+    icon: ⭐️
+    effects:
+      - effect: At the start of an encounter, the elementalist chooses one creature within their line of effect.
+Both the elementalist and the creature can add a d3 roll to power rolls they make against each other.
 ~~~